JaydenB0/CTF-RSA/README.md

 ./ctfrsa -c <INT< -d <INT> -n <INT>
 ```

+### TODO (AS OF 4/15/2020)
+- More efficient var checking
+- Faster and cleaner and modular code

 If you've found this framework useful, please star and pass the word on!